OliverOakley/project_two/README.md

 3. Jenkins Pipeline is used for continuous building and deployment, as it offers fast and flexible automation.
 4. Docker, Docker Compose, and Docker Swarm are used for containerisation and orchestration, as they are the most appropriate for simple deployment.
 5. NGINX is utilised for as a reverse proxy and load-balancer, as it is a fast web server for handling a large amount of concurrent connections.
-6. Ansible is used to write Playbooks to provision the environment that the application needs to run, it is open-source and easily accessible as Playbooks are written in YAML.
+6. Ansible is used to write Playbooks for configuration management, it is open-source and easily accessible as Playbooks are written in YAML.

 ## Planning: